arturshyshko/automyte/src/automyte/PLANS.md

 1. Think about reading env vars for config?
 1. Think about global defaults for configs?
 Like, standard_worktree_path for VCS, default history file name, etc.
 1. What do I want to be able to configure:
+  * parser should also support pointing to history_file for example (so automaton settings, not just config)
   * mode (run | amend), targets, default vcs, work_branch, stop_on_fail
   * publish (create_pr) - probably set explicit check in vcs.publish() task or use TasksFlow.arrange() for adding publish if not added??
   * amend_for: ['all', 'new', ...] - adjust mode based on project historical status? this might require reworking this config